Illinois Institute of Technology Academic Campus: Late 20th century

 After finishing Mies's master plan in 1971, IIT did not build any additional structures for more than two decades.
 Lewis Collens, a later president of IIT, said that Mies's master plan had "allowed for renovations rather than replacements", making it unnecessary to construct new structures.
-The college repaired four of the buildings in 1978, and it renovated the library in 1985.
+The college made plans to repair four of the buildings in 1978, and it renovated the library in 1985.
 During the early 1980s, IIT acquired a neighboring church on Michigan Avenue with plans to convert it into a parking lot.
 The college contemplated expanding its campus again but canceled these plans due to local opposition.
 Ultimately, IIT acquired a satellite campus in Wheaton, Illinois, and it built more campuses in Bedford Park and in the Chicago Loop.
 The Robert R. McCormick Trust provided $8 million in 1989 for the renovation of several buildings.
 During the early 1990s, the IITRI Tower was renovated, and IIT built a cogeneration plant.
-IIT had also acquired dozens of tracts east of the campus, in an area known as "the Gap", which contained houses in various conditions.
+IIT had also acquired dozens of tracts east of the campus, in an area known as "the Gap", which contained houses in varying states of repair.
 The Institute of Gas Technology moved out of the IIT campus in 1993, and the AAR moved away in 1995.

-The college created a commission in 1993 to review the campus and devise a master plan; the commission's report, published the next year. predicted that it would cost $50 million to renovate the buildings.
+The college created a commission in 1993 to review the campus and devise a master plan; the commission's report, published the next year, predicted that it would cost $50 million to renovate the buildings.
 Since the surrounding neighborhood's social decline had negatively impacted enrollment, IIT considered closing the South Side campus and relocating to the suburbs.
 Several large developments nearby, such as a new police headquarters, the new Rate Field, and the expanded McCormick Place convention center, convinced IIT to stay.
 Lohan Associates, led by Mies's grandson Dirk Lohan, was hired to design the master plan, presenting plans to IIT's trustees in 1995 or 1996.
 The proposal included $70 million in renovations, which was expected to help revitalize the neighborhood.
 IIT sought to raise $250 million or $270 million for the master plan.
 In late 1996, Bob Galvin and Robert Pritzker each offered $60 million in matching funds, some of which would be used for the campus renovation.